Mindfulness 8-Week Course

 What commitment does the MBSR course require?

-- 90 minute class once a week for 8 weeks
+- Two and a half hour class once a week for 8 weeks

 - Participants must be able to attend for all 8 weeks

 - 45 minutes daily home practice for 8 weeks

 - One experiential all day session (9.30am to 4pm) on Saturday, Saturday 8 June 2019

 To fully benefit from the course, it is essential to engage in 45 minutes of daily home practice on all non-class days (6/7 days) for the duration of the course.

 Date: 8 consecutive Tuesdays, 30 April 2019 until 18 June 2019 and Saturday 8 June 2019